MafaldaSFerreira/physalia_adaptation_course-2024/01_day1/Tutorial_day1.md

 cp -r ~/Share/physalia_adaptation_course/01_day1/01_scripts .

 ```
+>Note that in this code block some lines start with a hash (#) symbol.
+The hash causes these lines to be ignored (not executed) and allows us to add comments to our code.
+Commenting your code is a very good practice that helps everyone, not just you, understand what it does, making easier to reuse the code in the future!

-Use `ls` to list (explore) the files available in the current directory.
+You can use `ls` to list (explore) the files available in the current directory.

 Next, explore some files using the `less` command.
 Note that when using `less`, you can scroll-down by pressing the Space bar on your keyboard, and exit `less` with `q`:
 ```bash
 # explore the content of the current directory
 ls